Heritage Baptist Church

 namely Miss Helen Sension, Miss Olive Brittain, Miss Swanson and Dr. & Mrs. Eric (Bobby) Franks.

-Olivet Baptist Church was started in 1983-84 to reach out to the Anglo Indian Community at Austin Town.
+Olivet Baptist Church was started in 1983-84 to reach out the Anglo Indian Community at Austin Town.

 Mr. Varghese John and Pastor Adrian Hendricks.